Upcoming Medical Conferences in San AntonioSearch Criteria : United States of America San Antonio

 Association of Family Practice PAs & NPs (AFPPANP) Annual CE Symposium 2019 is organized by Association of Family Practice PAs & NPs (AFPPANP) and will be held from Feb 28 - Mar 03, 2019 at Sheraton Gunter Hotel San Antonio, San Antonio, Texas, United States of America.
 This CME Conference has been approved for a maximum of 25.0 CME Credits Topic: How to approach the patient with back and neck pain, Opioid Prescribing The Good, The Bad, and The Ugly!, Radiology Review Workshop for PANCE/PANRE, Lab Case Review Workshop for PANCE/PANRE, EKG Review Workshop for PANCE/PANRE, Common Joint Injections, Neurophysiologic Roots of Impulse Control Disorders, Clinical Management of the Breastfeeding Infant and Mother.
 Objectives Upon completion of the program, attendees will be able to: 1.
 Discuss physical characteristics of ultrasound and ultrasound machine operations and operational features of a portable unit in the generation and storage of quality ultrasound images.
 2. Establish basic skills in the use of the laptop and hand held ultrasound units for acquisition and interpretation of ultrasound images using B mode and/or Color Doppler.
 3. Acquire images of the heart in PLAX and Apical 4-chamber views using the laptop and hand held ultrasound units that are adequate for use in assessment of global heart function.
 4. Perform basic ultrasound exams of the abdominal aorta for aneurysm screening, of the IVC for size and contractility, of the liver, gall bladder, and spleen, of the right and left kidneys, and urinary bladder using laptop and hand held ultrasound units.
 5. Perform musculoskeletal ultrasound procedures on the knee and shoulder.
 6. Perform ultrasound guided procedures (paracentesis, thoracentesis, and central line placement) using the laptop ultrasound unit and phantoms.
 7. Acquire images of the lung pleura with the laptop unit that demonstrate the presence or absence of lung sliding, B lines, and A lines.
 8. Combine imaging of heart, IVC and lungs (laptop unit only) as a means to perform a limited cardiopulmonary exam with laptop and hand held ultrasound units.

-American Society of Clinical Hypnosis (ASCH)-Economic Research Forum (ERF) Annual Scientific Meeting & Workshop is organized by American Academy of Cosmetic Dentistry and would be held during Mar 1 - 3, 2019 at Hyatt Regency, San Antonio, Texas, United States of America.
+American Society of Clinical Hypnosis (ASCH)-Economic Research Forum (ERF) Annual Scientific Meeting & Workshop is organized by American Society of Clinical Hypnosis (ASCH) and will be held during Mar 28 - 31, 2019 at Hyatt Regency San Antonio Riverwalk, San Antonio, Texas, United States of America.
 Additional details will be posted as soon as they are available.